 A game is referred to as a pick ’em when no favorite emerges.
 The point spread on a pick ’em would be zero, although it’s very rare to see.

 Sharps are winning professional sports bettors who always seems to be on the right side of things.
 They often use inside information to bet wisely or more sharply than the average punter.

 A square is the opposite of a sharp.
 These are more casual and less serious gamblers.
 They follow public sentiment, let emotions affect their wagering and unlike sharps, they bet with their heart instead of their head.

 A tout is an individual or organization giving away or selling picks on various games.
 Most claim to be big winners, but if that were true, why would they want to give away their secrets?

 Underdogs are the teams not expected to win.
 They represent the other side of the favorites coin.
 These teams get points in the spread and decent odds on the money line.
 If the team stands almost no chance of winning, it is referred to as a longshot.

 Vigorish is the term used to describe the commission a sportsbook takes in on bets.
 This is where they get revenue.
 Vigorish is often called the vig or the juice.

 New Jersey sports betting law

-Sports betting became legal In New Jersey on June 11, 2018 when Gov. Phil Murphy signed a bill into law passed by the legislature just days earlier.
-Emergency regulations to govern the budding industry were published a couple days later.
+Sports betting became legal In New Jersey on June 11, 2018, when Gov. Phil Murphy signed a bill into law passed by the legislature just days earlier.
+Emergency regulations to govern the budding industry were published a couple of days later.
 Then, the first sportsbook opened at 10:30 a.m.
 June 14.

 The first online NJ sportsbook, DraftKings, began full operations on Aug.
 6.